Posterior contraction of the population polytope in finite admixture models: Inequalities for the Hausdorff distance

-\paragraph{Remark.} Part (a) holds for varying pairs of $G,G'$ satisfying certain conditions.
-It is consequence of Lemma~\ref{Lem-diff-1} (a).
+\begin{Remark*} Part (a) holds for varying pairs of $G,G'$ satisfying certain conditions.
+It is consequence of Lemma~\ref{Lem-diff-1}(a).
 Part (b) produces a tighter bound, but it holds only for a fixed $G$, while $G'$ is allowed to vary while satisfying certain conditions.
 This is a consequence of Lemma~\ref{Lem-diff-3}.
-Constants $c_1, c_2$ are the same as those from Lemma~\ref{Lem-diff-1} (a) and ~\ref{Lem-diff-3}, respectively.
+Constants $c_1, c_2$ are the same as those from Lemmas \ref {Lem-diff-1}(a) and \ref{Lem-diff-3}, respectively. \end{Remark*} \begin{pf*}{Proof of Theorem~\ref{Thm-C}} (a) The main idea of the proof is the construction of a suitable test set in order to distinguish ${p_{\SS_{[n]}|G'}}$ from $ {p_{\SS_{[n]}|G}}$.
+The proof is organized as a sequence of steps.